Fernando Rodney: Chicago Cubs

-Rodney was traded to the Chicago Cubs for cash considerations on August 27, 2015.
+Rodney was traded to the Chicago Cubs for cash on August 27, 2015.
 He wore jersey #57, the first time in his career in which he wore a number other than 56.
 His Cubs debut came on August 28 at Dodger Stadium, where he already blew a save during the season.
 He pitched a scoreless eighth despite hitting a batter and throwing a wild pitch.
 With the Cubs in 2015, Rodney allowed only one earned run in 12 innings.

 San Diego Padres

 On February 4, 2016, Rodney signed a one-year, $2 million contract with the San Diego Padres.
 On April 11, 2016, Rodney pitched a scoreless ninth inning to record his first save as a Padre in a win over the Philadelphia Phillies.

 Miami Marlins

-Despite going 17-for-17 in save situations and posting a 0.31 ERA for the Padres, Rodney was traded to the Miami Marlins on June 30, 2016 for Chris Paddack.
+Despite going 17-for-17 in save situations and posting a 0.31 ERA for the Padres, Rodney was traded to the Miami Marlins on June 30, 2016, for Chris Paddack.
 He was 2–3 with Miami and pitched to a 5.89 ERA.